...

 • Age Distribution: Higher rates were observed among younger individuals, with 9.5% of those aged 16 to 24 identifying as LGBTI+ and 1.8% as gender diverse.

-Figures come from the ABS’s first national LGBTI+ estimates, released December 2024.
+Figures come from the ABS’s first national LGBTI+ estimates, released in December 2024.

 United States